 Employers also may require that support animals do not pose a threat to others in the workplace or create an inappropriate work environment due to lack of house training.

 If you have a disability that requires the presence of an emotional support animal, you may have access to legal protection.
 You need to first ensure that your emotional support animal letter is written by a Licensed Mental Health Provider.
-Because regulations and laws involving support animals are so new, and because many employers and landlords may not be aware of the protections, it may be beneficial to consult local and federal laws on the matter: The Fair Housing Act, the Air Carriers Access Act, and the Americans with Disabilities Act.
-California offers its own protections as well under the California Fair Employment and Housing Act and
+Because regulations and laws involving emotional support animals in California are so new, and because many employers and landlords may not be aware of the protections, it may be beneficial to consult local and federal laws on the matter: The Fair Housing Act, the Air Carriers Access Act, and the Americans with Disabilities Act.
+California offers its own protections as well under the California Fair Employment and Housing Act for emotional support animals.